-“In a city swollen by refugees but still mostly at peace, or at least not yet openly at war, a young man met a young woman in a classroom and did not speak to her.”
-This opening sentence sets the scene for this swiftly told love story between Nadia and Saeed, whose relationship is pressurized and contorted by war.
+Sure to win a swath of awards this year, Mohsin Hamid‘s timely and important novel Exit West is about young lovers Nadia and Saeed, whose relationship is pressurized and contorted by war.
 In this unnamed city, suspended somewhere between the past, the present, and the future, text messages and one hour of daily internet connection link Nadia and Saeed with the world beyond a home that is disintegrating day by day.
 First the rich flee, then communication halts, and as the violence escalates they must decide how and when to escape their crumbling homeland.
 This timely novel brings the frightening reality of war outside your window up close and makes it deeply personal.

+Listen to Ariel Levy on the podcast HERE.
 This week’s guest is Ariel Levy, a self-described professional explorer.
 She’s crisscrossed the globe in search of these unique experiences as a staff writer for The New Yorker since 2008, and now turns her interrogative eye on […]

 Here’s how she turned challenges–like moving to a new country, struggling to lose weight, and battling endometriosis–into opportunities.
 PHOTO: FLICKR USER ELLEN WALLOP, ASIA SOCIETY It’s easy to look at Padma Lakshmi and think, here is a person made for the spotlight.
 But for […]